A Girl in Every Port (1928 film): Semper Paratus

-During the film's run at the Fox Theater in Washington D.C., a detachment of 50 Coast Guard officers were recruited to appear at the theater for the inauguration of "Semper Paratus", the official song of the U.S. Coast Guard.
+During the film's run at the Fox Theater in Washington, DC, a detachment of 50 Coast Guard officers was recruited to appear at the theater for the inauguration of "Semper Paratus", the official song of the U.S. Coast Guard.
 The song had recently been written by an officer and adopted by Admiral Frederick C. Billard, Commandant of the Coast Guard.
 The officers appeared at each performance during the rendition of the song.

 Versions

-The film was shot in November and December, 1927 at Fox's studios in Hollywood.
+The film was shot in November and December, 1927, at Fox's studios in Hollywood.
 Location shooting was done on a boating trip to Santa Cruz Island, located along the California coast.
 The 78-minutes currently available version omits chapters with girls in Liverpool, a South Sea Island, Singapore and Bombay.

 These girls are mentioned in some reviews and publicity.

 Reviews and reception

 Swiss writer Blaise Cendrars said the film "definitively marked the first appearance of contemporary cinema", and that the movie represented the first of Hawks' "buddy films".
-A reviewer for The New York Times praised the film saying, "the incidents are set forth in a rollicking fashion with none other than the towering Victor McLaglen filling the part of Madden...Robert Armstrong’s acting of the part of Salami is natural.
+A reviewer for The New York Times praised the film, saying, "the incidents are set forth in a rollicking fashion with none other than the towering Victor McLaglen filling the part of Madden...Robert Armstrong’s acting of the part of Salami is natural.
 He gives you a good idea of the fearlessness of the individual."

 Variety compares the friendship to that of Damon and Pythias.

-The Film Daily reported in March 1928 that the feature had broken the "world's record" for a single day's box office receipts at the Roxy Theater in New York, when it grossed $29,463.00 on Washington's Birthday.
+The Film Daily reported in March 1928 that the feature had broken the "world's record" for a single day's box-office receipts at the Roxy Theater in New York City, when it grossed $29,463.00 on Washington's Birthday.
 An exhibitor from Michigan wrote in the Exhibitors Herald that, "the salesman said that this was a good picture when he sold it to me...time must have rotted it for it is one of the smuttiest pictures on the market.
 If you want to promote immorality, by all means play this one.
 I have to use care and precaution in the selection of pictures, and this one brought plenty of criticism".